russss/osm-uk-addresses/README.md

 ## INSPIRE / OS OpenMap method

-This method was originally suggested, and entails splitting building polygons from OS OpenMap Local using the Land Registry INSPIRE parcel boundaries.
+This method was originally suggested, and entails splitting building polygons from [OS OpenMap Local](https://www.ordnancesurvey.co.uk/business-government/products/open-map-local) using the [Land Registry INSPIRE parcel boundaries](https://www.gov.uk/guidance/inspire-index-polygons-spatial-data).

 ### Challenges

-The Land Registry data includes a significant number of overlapping parcels - these are broadly split into two categories:
+The Land Registry data includes a significant number of overlapping parcels - these overlaps broadly fit into two categories:

 **Overlapping parcels at ground level**: these are most likely to be leasehold vs freehold.
 In some places these parcels are exactly the same size, while in other cases there are larger parcels containing smaller ones, where we're only interested in the smallest parcels.

 **Underground parcels (tunnels):** These can show up in several forms, with the geometry of the parcel either following the geometry of the tunnel, or duplicating the geometry of the parcels at ground level.
 In some cases, the geometry of the tunnel is split by the parcel boundary at ground level, which results in overlapping parcels of similar size.

-The following example from Islington shows an example of each of these overlaps, with the Victoria Line parcels following the tunnel geometry to the north, and mirroring the property boundaries at ground level to the south.
+The following example from Islington shows examples of each of these types of overlap, with the Victoria Line parcels following the tunnel geometry to the north, and mirroring the property boundaries at ground level to the south.

 ![Land registry parcels in Islington](images/inspire.png)